 Use the Instant Pot to make classic potato leek soup!
 I love making this creamy French soup full of buttery potatoes and mild, onion-y leeks for cozy, comforting dinners, and now with the pressure cooker it is even simpler to put on the table.

 How’s winter treating you?
 Looking for some comfort food and cozy soups?
 Then you are in luck!

 I’ve been having fun here putting my Instant Pot through its paces whipping up all sorts of comfort food dinners.
-Back in December I posted a couple of great recipes: Pressure Cooker Shrimp Risotto and Pressure Cooker Short Ribs, and since then I’ve been doing lots of tasty recipe testing.
-Soon I’ll be posting a recipe for Italian Pot Roast, but today I have Classic Potato Leek Soup!
+Back in December I posted a couple of great recipes: Shrimp Risotto and Wine Braised Short Ribs, and since then I’ve been doing lots of tasty recipe testing.
+Soon I’ll be posting a recipe for Italian Pot Roast, but today I have soup!

 Way back at the beginning of my food blogging journey, I shared an awesome (and awesomely popular) recipe for Cheesy Slow Cooker Potato Leek Soup.
 A wonderful recipe which I love on days when I want to come home to dinner all ready.
 But other times I’m already home (okay, most times…food blogger here 🙂 ), and I want to have dinner NOW.

-This recipe is related to my slow cooker soup, though I went classic here and made a simpler no cheese version.
+This recipe is related the original soup, though I went classic here and made a simpler no cheese version.
 So, no matter what version sounds like dinner to you and what cooking method you want to use, I have you covered.